BookStackApp/website/content/docs/admin/hacking-bookstack.md

 ### BookStack API

-_**Note: The API is currently in a limited preview stage to ensure the foundations are correct, It will be expanded upon in future releases.**_

 BookStack has a built-in REST API for external interaction and consumption of your BookStack data.
 API documentation can be found within your BookStack instance at the `/api/docs` URL path.
-You'll need to have the 'Access system API' role permission to access the API or view the API documentation page.
+You'll need to have the 'Access system API' role permission to access the API.

+For quick reference of the current API abilities, you can [view the API documentation of our demo instance](https://demo.bookstackapp.com/api/docs).

 ---